Food & Wine

-Food & Wine is an American monthly magazine published by Dotdash Meredith.
+Food & Wine is an American monthly magazine published by People Inc..
 It was founded in 1978 by Ariane and Michael Batterberry.
 It features recipes, cooking tips, travel information, restaurant reviews, chefs, wine pairings and seasonal/holiday content and has been credited by The New York Times with introducing the dining public to "Perrier, the purple Peruvian potato and Patagonian toothfish".

 The premier event for the magazine is the Food & Wine Classic in Aspen, Colorado.
-The Classic features wine tasting, cooking demonstrations, featured speakers, as well as a cooking competition.
-Held annually in June, the event is considered the kickoff to the Aspen summer season and celebrates its 38th anniversary in 2022.
+The Classic features wine tasting, cooking demonstrations, and featured speakers as well as a cooking competition.
+Held annually in June, the event is considered the kickoff to the Aspen summer season and celebrated its 40th anniversary in 2023.

 The winner of Top Chef, the reality television cooking competition, is featured in a spread in this magazine.